chrishumboldt/Rocket-Form/README.md

 </div>
 ```

-## Rocket Tools
-If you are using this module in conjunction with [Rocket Tools](https://github.com/chrishumboldt/Rocket-Tools), then **always** load the Rocket Tools library first.
-This module extends that library when detected.

 ## Formplate Deprecated
 The original library, Formplate, has been deprecated.
 The entire Webplate project is being refactored and rebranded with a new development philosophy.
 Formplate will be maintained only with bug fixes under the **formplate** branch.